 3. Be alert for any red flags, and don’t brush them aside.

-The most common relationship mistakes in long-term relationships are the inability to recognize red flags.
+The most common mistake in long-term relationships is the inability to recognize red flags.
 It may take some time for the warning flags to become obvious in a new relationship.
 There are several blatant red flags in any relationship, and these include the following: